paulthebaker/PAL2_utils/README.md

 PAL2 uses log<sub>10</sub>(_Q_) as its search parameter, so raw output of `-7` corresponds to 10<sup>-7</sup> sec, 100 ns.
 If you find yourself looking in an unstripped `.par` file, you may notice that NANOGrav records EQUAD in units of &mu;s, while the other PTAs use the PAL2 log convention.

-EQUAD uses the sam naming convention as EFAC _i.e._:
+EQUAD uses the same naming convention as EFAC _i.e._:
 ```
 equad_J1909-3744-Rcvr_800_GASP
 ```